Michelob Hour of Excellence TV Spot

 Witherill Hotel Bar, 1961

 The hotel was owned for most of its existence by the Howell family.
-In 2015 Susan Howell Hamlin, a descendant of the owners, was interviewed by the local Press-Republican for a retrospective on the hotel.
+In 2015 Susan Howell Hamlin, a descendant of the owners, was interviewed in the local Press-Republican for a retrospective on the hotel.

-Evocative photos accompanying the story show a dignified, 19th century pile.
+The evocative photos accompanying the story show a dignified, 19th century pile.
 It was altered over the years but never lost its Victorian mien.
 Today such a building would likely be preserved but in 1970 it was torn down to make room for a branch of the State Bank of Albany.

-Description of Last Parts
+Last Parts in Series

-In the final part (so two more coming), I’ll discuss opinions of Michelob by beer and wine writers, ca. 1980.
-They are particularly interesting in light both of early Michelob history, when it was all-malt and perfumed with Saaz hops, and the craft revolution that ensued since 1980, which revived interest in that level of quality.
+I’ll consider these in the next Part.
+In the final part (so two more coming), I will review opinions of Michelob by beer and wine writers ca. 1980.
+These are particularly interesting in light both of early Michelob history, when it was all-malt and touted a Saaz hop bouquet, and the craft revolution since ensued, which revived interest in that level of quality.

 Note re images: the source for each image above is linked above.
 All intellectual property therein belongs solely to the lawful owner, as applicable.
 Used for educational and research purposes.
 All feedback welcomed.